rangle/ngCourse2/handout/modules/lazy-loading-module.md

 export const routing: ModuleWithProviders = RouterModule.forChild(routes);
 ```

-Notice that we are using the method call `forChild` instead of `forRoot` to create the routing object.
-We should always do that when creating a routing object for a feature module, no matter if the module is supposed to be eagerly or lazy loaded.
+Notice that we use the method call `forChild` instead of `forRoot` to create the routing object.
+We should always do that when creating a routing object for a feature module, no matter if the module is supposed to be eagerly or lazily loaded.

 Finally, our `LazyComponent` is very similar to `EagerComponent` and is just a placeholder for some text.